designed for high school students and recent graduates

 HIMB has four inquiry based lab fieldtrips designed for high school science classes and groups.
 They are also appropriate for early undergraduates and non-science majors.
 Students work in teams to develop and test their own hypotheses on one of the following topics:

-▶ Introduction to Marine Fish Aquaculture using ‘Ōpakapaka fish embroys to learn about spawning, larval development and applications in aquaculture (Summer and Fall only).
+▶ Introduction to Marine Fish Aquaculture using ‘Ōpakapaka fish embroys to learn about spawning, larval development and applications in aquaculture (temporarily unavailable, please check back on availability).
 Download the lesson and powerpoint.